Steiner-254/Android-Spy-App/RoadMap.md

 ## Highlights
-- Estimated Time (1-4 weeks) Depending On The Stages Of `Delivering The Spy App` & also `Victim Falling Trap Of The Spy Application`
+- Estimated Time Of Completion (1-4 weeks) Depending On The Stages Of `Delivering The Spy App` & also `Victim Falling Trap Of The Spy Application`
 - Be flexible in changing `tactics` depending on the responsiveness of the victim!